srabbas1701/my-portfolio/README.md

 # Portfolio Website

-A modern, full-stack portfolio website built with React, TypeScript, and Supabase.
-Features a responsive design with dark mode support, project showcases, contact form integration, and dynamic content management.
+A modern portfolio website built with React and TypeScript.
+Features a responsive design with dark mode support, project showcases, and contact form integration.

 ## Features